shaoshuo-ss/shaoshuo-ss.github.io/index.md

 ## 🔥News

+- **[2025.11]**: 🎉Our paper about KV-cache Privacy Leakage and Defense is accepted by NDSS 2026!
 - **[2025.11]**: 🎉Our paper about Markovian adaptive jailbreak attack is accepted by AAAI 2026!
 - **[2025.1]**: 🎉Our paper about backdoor defense based on model reprogramming is accepted by ICLR 2025!
-- **[2024.10]**: 🎉Our paper about point cloud dataset ownership verification is accepted by TIFS.
+- **[2024.10]**: 🎉Our paper about point cloud dataset ownership verification is accepted by TIFS!
 - **[2024.8]**: 🎉Our paper about model watermarking, entitled "Explanation as a Watermark: Towards Harmless and Multi-bit Model Ownership Verification via Watermarking Feature Attribution", is accepted by NDSS 2025!
-- **[2024.4]**: 🎉Our paper "FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model" is accepted by TDSC.
+- **[2024.4]**: 🎉Our paper "FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model" is accepted by TDSC!

 ---